CorvusCorax0000/YoutubeContentDownloader/README.md

 Please use downloaded content for personal use, offline viewing or academic references only.

 Going against the terms of service of YouTube is inadvisable.

+For now, this app only works well with downloading audio files.
+Video files cannot be downloaded with good resolution.